Aryan181/ContinuityCam/README.md

 *Note: This project requires a Mac with Apple Silicon or Intel processor and an iOS device compatible with the Continuity Camera feature.*

+## Contributing

+We welcome contributions to the Continuity Camera Mouse Tracker project.
+Please read our CONTRIBUTING.md file for guidelines on how to submit pull requests, report issues, and suggest improvements.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+- Apple Inc. for providing the Vision framework and Continuity Camera feature
+- The open-source community for inspiration and shared knowledge

+## Contact

+For questions, suggestions, or support, please open an issue in the GitHub repository or contact the project maintainers directly.